Homes in parts of the U.S. are "essentially uninsurable" due to rising climate change risks

 Florida is undergoing an insurance crisis

 When it comes to homeowners' insurance, Floridians are all too familiar with the term "crisis."
 In recent years, rates have skyrocketed, leaving many property owners scrambling to find affordable coverage.
 Many insurance companies are leaving the state entirely or staying and revoking policies, limiting coverage and raising premiums by double digits.
 The Florida homeowners insurance market is on the brink of a collapse.
 As thousands of homeowners are in the lurch, the situation is highly problematic, especially in the midst of the Atlantic hurricane season.
-But what is behind this crisis?
-The Zebra investigated the reasons behind this meltdown and shares what Florida homeowners can do if their policy is cancelled.

 Why are insurance companies leaving Florida?